 Make a donation

 One of the easiest ways to help raise awareness is to support all the awareness-related programs and services the IETF provides.
 Your donation goes right back into awareness efforts happening throughout the year and for next year’s big national awareness month campaign, so please give generously.
-Plus, get a free t-shirt with your minimum donation!
+Plus, get a free t-shirt with your minimum donation or a t-shirt and tote with a larger donation!

 Do It Yourself Fundraising is an opportunity for those with a deep commitment to the essential tremor cause to raise awareness and funds for the International Essential Tremor Foundation’s mission in new and creative ways.